 What would YOU add to this list?
 I can’t wait to hear it!

 Despite their crazy stuff, I love it all.
 Every last second, including this one that seems just like yesterday.
-Those parenting books never tell you about the tremendous amount of love that is possible.

 (And that your children will likely and simultaneously explode your heart from love and make you a lunatic.)